mshi01/ai110-pawpal-starter/reflection.md

 - What constraints does your scheduler consider (for example: time, priority, preferences)?
 - How did you decide which constraints mattered most?
-Priority is the first constraints the scheduler considers, tasks with high priority will be picked up first.
-Time is also another important constraints.
-If the tasks of the same priority one is too long in duration, the another one with shorter time duration will be picked.
-Taks that dont fit are collected in a skipped list and not just silently dropped.
-Also, a break of 5 minutes were added between tasks to allow more feasible execution of the tasks.
+The scheduler orders tasks based on two constraints.
+Priority is considered first — high-priority tasks are always scheduled before lower-priority ones.
+Time is the second constraint, used as a tiebreaker when tasks share the same priority level; among those, tasks are ordered chronologically by their scheduled start time.
+And if two tasks have conflicting start times, the scheduler surfaces a warning to the user.

 **b.
 Tradeoffs**

 - Describe one tradeoff your scheduler makes.
 - Why is that tradeoff reasonable for this scenario?
-One tradeoff the scheduler makes is to group by pet not just priority.
-In theory, we need to prioritize tasks of higher priority.
-However, this might lead to frequent switching of the pets to be taken care of for the owner which might not be very practical and frequent swtiching of pets to perform task might take more time for the owner to take care on the pet. so in reality I think it would be more reasonable to group tasks also by pet, not jusst the priority level.
+One tradeoff in the scheduler's conflict detection is that it only checks for exact start time matches rather than overlapping durations.
+A duration-based approach would require each Task to carry an estimated completion time — which is inherently imprecise, since actual task durations can vary.
+By limiting conflict detection to exact time matches, the algorithm stays simple and the code remains easy to read and maintain.

 ---